itskingori/systematic-theology/index.md

 permalink: /
 ---

+The Bible is God's Word which [covers several topics][3] and involves [different people with diverse backgrounds, characters and abilites][2].
+We should not only read through it but study it deeply ... this is the marvelous story of which Jesus Christ is the centerpiece!

 This study plan is designed to cover the entire Bible in 364 days (approximately 1 year).
 The amount of text i.e. number of pages of the book is taken into account so as to fairly distribute the amount of time required to cover any